parth-io/Learn-CS-and-Coding/README.md

    14. https://isaaccomputerscience.org/topics
    15. A most useful summary - https://btholt.github.io/four-semesters-of-cs/

 This repository is meant for me as a personal record of my journey into the realm of Computer Science, Mathematics and Software Development.
 However, to the legions of interested wannabe-programmers, you can use this page as a starting point.

+**The guiding principle of my notes is the creation of a concise record of what I have learnt - for example, if the definitions or detailed explanations of a certain topic can be easily Googled, then I will not include the definition or explanation.
+Including only the topic name will help me remember that I have learnt this topic and will prevent unneeded explanations from cluttering up the notes**

 **See the following descriptions of the folders:**